The Truth Behind Cluster Headache

 - The headaches associated with cluster occur in groups.
-While the headaches themselves may be brief (as short as 15 minutes), the headaches can recur up to eight times in 24 hours.
-Headaches may last as long as 3 hours.
+While the pain themselves may be brief (as short as 15 minutes), it can recur up to eight times in 24 hours.
+It may last as long as 3 hours.
 Cluster cycles may last for only a single day, or may linger for many weeks.

 What types of diagnosis?

-How often your headaches occur and how long they last also are important factors.
+How often it occur and how long they last also are important factors.

-Your doctor will likely try to pinpoint the type and cause of your headache using certain approaches.
+Our doctor will likely try to pinpoint the type and cause of your issue using certain approaches.

-A neurological examination may help our doctor detect physical signs of a cluster headache.
+A neurological examination may help our doctor detect physical signs of having such issue.
 Our Neurologist will use a series of procedures to assess your brain function, including testing your senses, reflexes and nerves.

-If you have unusual or complicated headaches or an abnormal neurological examination, our neurologist might recommend other tests to rule out other serious causes of head pain, such as a tumor or aneurysm.
+If you have unusual or complicated head pain or an abnormal neurological examination, our neurologist might recommend other tests to rule out other serious causes of head pain, such as a tumor or aneurysm.
 Common brain imaging tests include:

 - CT scan.
 This uses a series of X-rays to create detailed cross-sectional images of your brain.